thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 The most critical bit here is that we update the parent of `QueryContext` when we run `producer`.
 Any children queries executed will see `key` (our current query) as their parent and record that in our dependency graph.
-Third, we check that our new value is differnt from our cached value:
+Third, we check that our new value is different from our cached value:

 ```rs
 let old = cache.insert(key.clone(), value.clone());